 Ed Bahler, CEO of Aspen Group, wrote about how healthy growing churches of the future must learn to connect with and engage “far-unchurched” and “near-unchurched” Millennials.
 “These Millennials have grown up with a plethora of options and opinions,” he says.
 “It will be up to the church to equip their congregations to engage Millennials in fresh, purposeful ways that connect uniquely with them and their struggles."

-In an effort to help church leaders find practical solutions for reaching Millennials and making space for them in the church, Aspen Group commissioned a Barna research project through the Cornerstone Knowledge Network (CKN).
-At an Aspen Pastors Lunch, Clint Jenkin, former vice president of research for Barna Group, and Aspen architect Derek DeGroot shared some initial findings from this study on Millennials and church architecture.
+In an effort to help church leaders find practical solutions for reaching Millennials and making space for them in the church, Aspen Group commissioned a Barna research project to explore the intersection of church architecture and Millennials.
+At an annual Aspen Pastors Lunch, Clint Jenkin, former vice president of research for Barna Group, and Aspen architect, Derek DeGroot, shared some initial findings from this study on Millennials and church architecture.

 Here are three key aspects of the findings to consider as your church explores how to reach Millennials: